oceanprotocol-archive/OEPs/3/README.md

 * Get an Asset
 * Update an Asset
 * Disabling an Asset
-* Adding a Provider to an Asset
+* Make an Asset available through a Provider

 The information or Metadata of the Assets should be registered on-chain.